 How Much Is a Doctorate in Social Work?

 Graduate education often requires some large expenses.
-Graduate tuition typically costs more per credit than undergraduate tuition.
+Graduate tuition typically costs more per credit than a bachelors in social work.
 In addition to tuition costs, students should consider fees, housing costs, textbook expenses, and the cost of new devices.
 All these costs contribute to the overall cost of the degree.

 On-campus students often have opportunities to pursue graduate or teaching assistantships.
 These positions often include a tuition waiver and a stipend.
 However, those who already work full time often finance their degree through grants, scholarships, and student loans.